Andonome/dungen/README.md

 - a chasm
 - river
 - maybe a lake
-- fungus growing around any water

 Then some civilizing society (dwarves/ gnomes) comes in, digs out rooms and:

-- makes the fungus into a proper fungal garden,
+- makes the lake into a proper fungal garden,
 - creates living quarters,
 - maybe a library,
 - probably works of art.